randrew/phantomstyle/README.md

 * Several things haven't been fully tested (MDI windows, tick marks on sliders, a few more I can't think of.)

+* Several widgets draw arrow indicators with the wrong size (tool buttons with non-immediate popup mode)

 * Probably lots of bugs

 ```